 Company benefit considerations

 Company benefits include money you receive directly from your employer or that was paid by your employer to your care provider.
-The fair market value of a company-provided day care facility also counts, as does money you put into a dependent care flexible spending account to pay care expenses.
+The fair market value of a company-provided day care facility also counts, as does money you put into a dependent-care flexible spending account, or FSA, to pay care expenses.

-In the case of a spending account, if you paid $10,000 for a nursery school to look after your two children while you were at work, $6,000 is the maximum allowable credit amount.
-But you used $5,000 from your workplace flexible spending account to pay part of those costs, so the account money will reduce how much you can claim toward the child care credit -- the $6,000 maximum care expense amount is cut to $1,000.
+In the case of a spending account, if you paid $10,000 for a nursery school to look after your 2 children while you were at work, $6,000 is the maximum allowable credit amount.
+But you used $5,000 from your workplace FSA to pay part of those costs, so the account money will reduce how much you can claim toward the child care credit -- the $6,000 maximum care expense amount is cut to $1,000.